Vetinar1/DIP/README.md

 ## The C Interface

-To use DIP with pure C code, compile it into *.so files as described above and add the CoolCInterface.h to your project.
+To use DIP with pure C code, compile it into *.so files as described above and add the CInterface.h to your project.
 It contains functions that enable you to use the objects described above.
 Several objects can be created (how many is limited by a constant), and they can be accessed via an index that is returned on their creation.

-I recommend you take a look at CoolCInterface.cpp and example1.c to see it in practice, it is very simple.
+I recommend you take a look at CInterface.cpp and example1.c to see it in practice, it is very simple.

 ## The example files